sufi4414/DBassignment2/Readme.md

-The Files inside student_files folder are compatible to run in google collab.
+The Files inside student_files folder are compatible to run in google collab.<br>
 The Files outside (q1.py to q2.py ) are compatible to run in hadoop.
 Untitled0.ipynb file is the one to run in collab.